• environ •

 Part of Speech: Verb, Noun, Adverb, Preposition

 Meaning: 1.
 (Verb, transitive) To surround, go around, enclose, embrace.
-2. (Noun, usually in the plural) Surroundings, neighborhood, outskirts.
+2. (Noun, usually in the plural) Surrounding area, neighborhood, vicinity.
 3. (Adverb and Preposition) Around, round about (not much used since the 17th century).

 Notes: Environmentalism has been a major news topic since the 60s, so we thought you might like to know where the word comes from.
 The root of this word is environ, as in phrases like 'Lewisburg and environs'.
 However, this word can serve four parts of speech (see Meaning).
 The verbal usage is perhaps the loveliest: "A lush, ever-blooming garden environs her modest riparian home overlooking the banks of the Susquehanna."

 In Play: Today's Good Word is at the top of the 'bet-you-didn't-know' list.
 I'll bet you didn't know that this word could work as a preposition or adverb in sentences like: "Jason walked environ the town, enjoying all the flowers environ."
 These usages are a bit old-fashioned, but the Oxford English Dictionary has not declared them archaic yet.
 The verb, however, like the noun, is still in use: "Lewisburg is a lovely 19th century village environed by rolling hills that redden in the fall."
 How many of us love to work in our study, environed by all our favorite books?